mbaumer/us_hep_funding/docs/_states/WI.md

 # WI -- Sen. Tammy Baldwin (D) and  Sen. Ron Johnson (R)
 ## Committees
+Tammy Baldwin is the #5 Democrat on the Senate Commerce Subcommittee on Science and Space

+Tammy Baldwin is the #12 Democrat on the Senate Committee on Appropriations

 Tammy Baldwin is the #10 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Tammy Baldwin is the #12 Democrat on the Senate Committee on Appropriations
+Ron Johnson is the #5 Republican on the Senate Commerce Subcommittee on Science and Space

 Ron Johnson is the #11 Republican on the Senate Committee on Commerce, Science, and Transportation